Types of LLCs

 How do I know what type of LLC I have?

-When forming an LLC, you’ll know what type of LLC you have.
-You’ll assign this on your Articles of Organization (or Certificate of Formation).
-To form an LLC, see our How to Start an LLC page for more information.
+When forming an LLC, you’ll know what type of LLC you have — you can find out more about this in our How to Start an LLC article.

 Ready for more?